 How to Write a Successful

-A successful is beneficial to both the website that publishes it and to you or your brand.
+In other words, a successful is beneficial to both the website that publishes it and to you or your brand.
 Here are some for maximum impact.

 Read and Follow Guest Post Submission Guidelines

 Almost every website that publishes submissions has editorial or guidelines.
-If you don't follow the guidelines, your piece will likely not be published.
+If you don't follow the guidelines, then your piece will likely not be published.

-And, since every website is different, be sure to familiarize yourself with the guidelines before, during, and after your piece is written.
+Additionally, since every website is different, be sure to familiarize yourself with the guidelines before, during, and after your piece is written.

 Write For Their Audience